-Since residential rehab is a group environment, most clinics provide each client with a daily agenda, every night for the following day.
+In treatment, you should receive some form of agenda for each day of the week.
 The agenda lets you know what's happening when, and what activities you should participate in.

-- How do I arrange to see inside the clinic, before admitting?
+- How can I see what's inside the clinic, online?

-- When do you expect me to start taking part in the therapy process?
+- When do I get to start taking part in the therapeutic help inside the clinic?

 A Word About Covid-19

-Step 3 - Managing The Budget For Treatment
+Step 3 - Set A Budget

 Whilst private clinics offer fast access to specialist help, financing the stay in treatment needs planning.